 Also, you can refer to other online content like videos and infographics for better understanding.

 It is very important to find out what subjects you are weak in, as this is the subject on which you will be spending a lot of time studying.
 Also, find what chapters/topics you’re weak at of a particular subject, this will help you to plan your studies well.

 Your strength is also very important.
 Scoring good marks in UPSC is very important.
 In such a scenario one needs to pay close attention to one’s strengths.
-For it is these subject that he can score well in.
+For it is these subjects that he can score well in.

-Now, it is a common strategy to focus initially on weaker subjects and keep the strong subjects for later but try and avoid this.
+Now, it is a common strategy to focus initially on weaker subjects and keep the strong subjects for later but try to avoid this.
 Keeping a balance in your weaknesses and strengths is a better approach.

 Devote no more than 1 hour daily for current affairs, candidates generally fear the current affairs zone, they spend more than 3-4 hours reading news, magazines, editorials and thus do not get much time to cover other subjects.

 Be selective about current affairs, and 1 newspaper,1 magazine and surfing the recent news headlines is more than enough.
-Keep revising the topics on regular basis to develop a good grip on the subject.
+Keep revising the topics on a regular basis to develop a good grip on the subject.

 This will make you understand the difficulty level of questions asked in the exam.
 Anybody who is appearing for the exam must have a clear idea of the type of questions that will be asked in UPSC.

 It will give you an idea of how well you are prepared for CSE.
 The best way to solve papers is to create an examination environment at home and attempt prelim paper or Mains paper by allotting yourself the same duration to complete the paper as is required for the actual exam.

 This way you will know how much time you’re wasting on what questions and what questions you need to allocate more time to.
 Solving papers act as a feedback loop that will help you improve your preparation.